alrafiabdullah/doc_rag/README.md

 ## Notes

 - Uploaded files are processed in-memory and are not stored by the API.
+- Frontend install and build should use Yarn 4.17.1 with Corepack enabled.
 - Frontend build check:
 ```bash
 cd front